Pixel-Patch/QRv-Manual/QRv Manual.md

 ### How to Generate and Download a QR Code
 _Steps to generate a new QR code for a vehicle or user and how to download it for use._

+### How to Generate ID Card
+_Steps to generate an ID card for a vehicle user or employee._

 ## Vehicle User Information